TrigosTeam/TrigosTeam.github.io/index.md

-# Welcome to the GitHub Page of Anna Trigos' Team
+# GitHub Page of Anna Trigos' Team

 We are a prostate cancer and spatial analysis computational group based in the Rick Pearson lab at the Peter MacCallum Cancer Centre.